sws-computersysteme/azure-ai-travel-agents/docs/overview.md

 ---

-*This documentation reflects the current state of the Azure AI Travel Agents system and is updated regularly to maintain accuracy and completeness.*
+*This documentation reflects the current state of the Azure AI Travel Agents system and is updated regularly to maintain accuracy and completeness.
+If you notice any discrepancies or have suggestions for improvement, please submit an issue or pull request on [GitHub](https://github.com/Azure-Samples/azure-ai-travel-agents/issues/).*